verte-zerg/gession/README.md

 # Gession

-Dependency free Tmux Session Manager, just one binary and you are good to go.
+Lightweight Tmux Session Manager, just one binary and you are good to go.

 ## Screenshot